Why Does My Poop Smell Like Sulfur? Foods and Other Causes That Stink

 3. Alliums

-You might love seasoning vegetables and meats with onions and garlic, but those can lead to rank breath and poops, says Zeitlin.
+You might love seasoning vegetables and meats with onions and garlic, but those can lead to body odors (including rank breath, poops, and pee smells), says Zeitlin.
 Thanks, sulfur!
-They're also FODMAP foods, meaning they might cause a reaction in those with IBS or other gut sensitivities.
+(The upside?
+According to Phillips, they’re two of the most sulfur-rich foods for hair growth, along with cauliflower, Brussels sprouts, and broccoli.)
+They’re also FODMAP foods, meaning they might bring on symptoms in those with IBS or other gut sensitivities.

 4. Dried fruit

-I know medjool dates are *the* snack to eat right now, but dried fruit is typically high in sulfur (it's used to preserve the fruit)—and when eaten in large portions, can make your gas smell bad.
-Stick to a small serving and swap for fresh when you can to keep gas in check.
+When it comes to high-sulfur fruits, the dried variety is what’s typically high in sulfur, as it's used to preserve the fruit.
+That’s why when you eat it in large portions, it can make your gas smell bad.
+Stick to a small serving and swap for fresh when you can to keep any unpleasant odors in check.

 5. Dairy

 This one is the biggest betrayal of all.
 “Dairy products are rich in sulfur," says Zeitlin.
-"However not everyone who eats cheese has foul-smelling poops.
-If you are lactose-intolerant or have a milk protein allergy and you eat dairy products, your gut will not be able to absorb the food properly and cause your poops to smell worse than others.
-That smell may come out with a sulfur aroma to it, but it is from the lactose—not the sulfur.”
+"However, not everyone who eats cheese has foul-smelling poops.
+If you’re lactose-intolerant or have a milk protein allergy and you eat dairy products, your gut will not be able to absorb the food properly and cause your poops to smell worse than others.
+That smell may come out with a sulfur aroma to it, but it’s from the lactose—not the sulfur,” she adds.

 What causes diarrhea that smells like rotten eggs?